top of page

 The Spirit of Belonging

 "Abraham Maslow's theory of human needs postulates that a sense of belonging must be attained before self-esteem and self-actualization can be realized.
 As a student is drawn into the circle in the Spirit of Belonging, a relationship is established which is based upon mutual trust and respect.
-This provides the motivation to live with "a minimum of friction and maximum of goodwill" (Bendtro et al, 1990).
+This motivates us to live with "a minimum of friction and maximum of goodwill" (Bendtro et al, 1990).
 The ultimate test of this kinship is behaviour.
-You really belong when you act as if you belong!”
+You belong when you act as if you belong!”

 Spirit of Belonging